open-ce/open-ce-builder/doc/README.open_ce_build.md

     open-ce build env --build_type=cpu --ppc_arch=p10 --conda_build_config=open-ce/envs/conda_build_config.yaml,open-ce/envs/conda_build_config_p10.yaml tensorflow-env.yaml
 ```

+Open-CE also contains [`open-ce/envs/opence-p10-env.yaml`](https://github.com/open-ce/open-ce/blob/main/envs/opence-p10-env.yaml) which builds all the Power10 enabled packages in one go.

 #### Using packages with Power10 MMA optimization
 When using packages that were built with ppc_arch=p10, note that:

 * These packages will work on Power9 or Power10, but not on Power8
 * At runtime, GCC10 needs to be present on the system.
-Packages like TF, PyTorch, SentencePiece, ONNX Runtime, etc. require some GCC10 libraries to be present at runtime.
+Packages like TF, PyTorch, SentencePiece, ONNX Runtime, etc. require some GCC10 libraries namely libgfortran.so to be present at runtime.
 This applies to both Power9 and Power10 systems.
+It is recommended to use this library provided by RHEL toolchain.